A tympanomastoidectomy is a surgery to remove abnormal or infected tissue in the bony area (mastoid) behind the ear. The eardrum is also repaired.

 Will It Hurt?

-- Redness, swelling, or increased pain in the ear
+- Redness, swelling, or discharge from the ear

 - Bleeding from the ear